LukeStampfli/EmbeddedFPSExample/docs-src/guide/player-movement-interpolation-and-client-side-prediction.md

 Basic interpolation works like this, we store 2 values and use a time depended variable t to lerp between the two values.
 In our case we want to always interpolate on the last two PlayerUpdateDatas from our player.
 (Note that we add a little bit of input delay to our movement by doing this, to be precise Time.fixedDeltaTime delay.
 There are other options without a delay (extrapolating) but they usually have a lot of downsides).

-Lets start by defining some variables again:
+Let's start by defining some variables again:
 ```csharp
     [Header("Public Fields")]
     public PlayerUpdateData CurrentData;